 things-to-do

-One Day in Marbella: The Perfect Day Trip from Malaga (2026)
+One Day in Marbella: The Perfect Day Trip from Malaga

 Marbella is more than super yachts and designer shops.
 Here's how to see the best of it in one day.

-Marbella is one of the best day trips from Malaga.
 Super yachts line the marina at Puerto Banus, whitewashed alleys wind through the Old Town, and 27 kilometres of golden beaches stretch along the Costa del Sol.

-Our Perfect Day in Marbella
+Our Perfect One Day in Marbella Itinerary

 Here's how Heidi and I would spend a day in Marbella, from morning to night.
 This itinerary balances culture, beaches, and the famous Puerto Banus experience.

-Start at Churreria Ramon for traditional churros with chocolate, or head to Mia Cafe for specialty coffee and pastries.
+9:00am Start at Churreria Ramon for traditional churros with chocolate, or head to Mia Cafe for specialty coffee and pastries.
 Both are in the Old Town and set you up for a morning of exploring.

-Stroll down Avenida del Mar to see the Dali sculptures, then relax in the shaded Alameda Park.
+12:00pm Stroll down Avenida del Mar to see the Dali sculptures, then relax in the shaded Alameda Park.
 This connects the Old Town to the beach and takes about 30 minutes.

-This local favourite in the Old Town serves traditional Andalusian dishes.
+2:30pm Walk back to the Old Town for lunch at Taberna La Nina del Pisto.
+This local favourite serves traditional Andalusian dishes.
 The flamenquin and salmorejo are excellent.
-Expect to pay €15-25 per person for a full meal.
+Expect to pay around 15 to 25 euros per person for a full meal.

-Take a taxi or drive to Puerto Banus (10 minutes).
+4:00pm Take a taxi or drive to Puerto Banus (10 minutes).
 Walk the marina, admire the super yachts, window-shop at the designer boutiques, and grab a coffee at one of the waterfront cafes.

-Return to the Old Town for dinner at Tragabuches (upscale Andalusian) or Casa Blanca (Mediterranean with a view).
+8:30pm Return to the Old Town for dinner at Tragabuches (upscale Andalusian) or Casa Blanca (Mediterranean with a view).
 Book ahead in summer.

 Local tip